 Spider silk; just a few fundamentals.

 Nature endowed most spiders (Arachnids) with a complex array of glands to produce several different silk fibers.
 Some spiders have up to 7 glands to meet their lifecycle needs.
-There are generally fibers for trapping food, for making a trapeze on which to spin radial strands, spiral strands, sticky spiral lines, and cocoon strands.
+There are generally fibers for trapping food, for making a trapeze on which to spin radial strands, spiral strands, sticky spiral lines, and cocoons.
 The trapeze, or frame

 lines attach to fixed points with a sticky cement.
 The material properties of fibers varies however gram for gram spider silk is about the toughest material.
-The combination of strength and ductility gives dragline silks a very high toughness (or work to fracture), which “equals that of commercial polyaramid (aromatic nylon) filaments, which themselves are benchmarks of modern polymer fibre technology” (Vollrath, F. & Knight, D. P. (2001).
+The combination of strength and ductility gives dragline silks a very high toughness (or work to fracture), which “equals that of man-made polyaramid (aromatic nylon) filaments, which themselves are benchmarks of modern polymer fibre technology” (Vollrath, F. & Knight, D. P. (2001).
 “Liquid crystalline spinning of spider silk”.
 Nature.
 410 (6828): 541–548.
 Bibcode:2001Natur.410..541V)

 I’m learning about spider silk and if you have questions just sock the bits to me…